 $ ssh-keygen -t rsa

-Generate DSA Key
+Generate DSA Key with ssh-keygen

-DSA is less popular but useful public key algorithm.
+DSA is a less popular but useful public key algorithm.
 DSA keys can be generated by specifying key types with

 $ ssh-keygen -t dsa

-Set Key Size
+Set Key Size for ssh-keygen

 Keys have different size for different purposes.
 Bigger size means more security but brings more processing need which is a trade of.
 We can specify the size of the keys according to our needs with